Jatinsinha03/NFT-Nexus/Readme.md

 2. **Connect Your Wallet**: Securely connect your wallet to view your token and NFT portfolio.
 3. **Explore and Analyze**: Navigate through collections, perform marketplace analysis, and track your favorite NFTs.
 4. **Use AI Insights**: Leverage AI-powered tools for investment risk and anomaly analysis.
+5. **Utilize NFT Trader’s Hub**: Ask AI-driven questions about NFT collections, market trends, tokens, and investment strategies.
-5. **Stay Updated**: Enable notifications for real-time alerts on market trends and activities.
+6. **Stay Updated**: Enable notifications for real-time alerts on market trends and activities.

 ---

 ## Examples of Use Cases

 - **Risk-Free Trading**: Use marketplace analysis to identify safe trading platforms.
 - **Portfolio Management**: Track your ERC20 and NFT token holdings efficiently.
 - **Copyright Verification**: Avoid purchasing counterfeit NFTs with the similarity checker.
 - **Investment Decisions**: Analyze collections with AI-powered risk and anomaly assessments.
+- **Expert Investment Guidance**: Leverage NFT Trader’s Hub to get AI-driven insights on collections, market trends, and token strategies.

 ---